toolleeo/cli-apps/README.md

 * [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) - Make your diffs human readable instead of machine readable.
 * [Difftastic](https://github.com/Wilfred/difftastic) - Syntax-aware structured diff tool.
 * [espanso](https://github.com/federico-terzi/espanso) - Cross-platform Text Expander written in Rust.
 Not limited to the command line.
-* [fastmod](https://github.com/facebookincubator/fastmod) - A tool to assist you with large-scale codebase refactors, and it supports most of codemod's options.
-It is focused on improving the use case "I want to use interactive mode to make sure my regex is correct, and then I want to apply the regex everywhere".
 * [fzf](https://github.com/junegunn/fzf) - (FuZzy Finder) is a general-purpose command-line finder with fuzzy search/filter capabilities; good integration with `vim`.
 * [fzy](https://github.com/jhawthorn/fzy) - Better fuzzy finder.
 * [grc](https://github.com/pengwynn/grc) - (Generic Colouriser) can be configured to parse a given text stream and to colorize it according to regexp written in configuration files; different patterns can be associated to file types.
 * [hck](https://github.com/sstadick/hck) - A sharp cut clone.
 * [huniq](https://github.com/koraa/huniq) - Command line utility to remove duplicates from the given input.
 Note that huniq does not sort the input, it just removes duplicates.
-* [LinuxLogo](https://sourceforge.net/projects/linuxlogo/) - Display the Linux distribution logo in ASCII format.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
 * [luneta](https://github.com/fbeline/luneta) - Interactive filter that can be easily composed within any script.
 * [pdf-diff](https://github.com/serhack/pdf-diff) - A tool for visualizing differences between two pdf files.
 Mainly dedicated to editors that usually spends a lot of hours on several pdf.